A dress of many patterns

 Hi, everyone!

-Today on the blog it’s all about the wedding dress recreation project: a dress of many patterns.
+Today on the blog it’s all about a dress recreation project: a dress of many patterns.

-Last month, I shared the idea of recreating a vintage wedding dress from the collection of the Huron County Museum & Historic Gaol.
-The plan is to recreate the basic pattern of the dress using swatches of recreated needlework items.
-So, it’s a reproduction on two levels.
+I’ve spoken about the idea of recreating a vintage, Edwardian-styled dress from the collection of the Huron County Museum & Historic Gaol.
+The plan is to recreate the basic pattern of a tea dress using swatches of recreated needlework items.
+So, it’s a reproduction on two levels: design & construction.

 The needlework techniques used in the swatches will depend on the skills of the volunteers that take part.
 If there are tatting experts, for example, tatting reproduction swatches could be worked up and incorporated into the dress.